Frequently Asked Questions

 What is a residential college?
 Learn about Princeton's residential college system, home to all underclassmen and many juniors and seniors.

 What does my student need to prepare for the fall?

 - Complete the online Not Anymore! and Alcohol.edu programs found on the Matriculation Online website

 - Contact roommates

 - Explore their residential college website (not just now, but during the year, too)

 Where does my student get coursebooks?
 You can find all the books assigned for your classes at the University’s bookstore, Labyrinth Books, all at 30% off.
-Labyrinth also has a guaranteed buyback program and a rental program for extra savings; more information is available here.
+Labyrinth also has a guaranteed buyback program: end-savings translate to 55% off all new books and 62.5% off all used books.
+Books are, moreover, available to rent.
+More information is here.
 Two weeks before the start of classes, all coursebook information is viewable in your course sites on Blackboard.

 What should my student bring to school?
 There is a useful website dedicated to what should be brought to campus, what should be left at home, and what can be purchased for the dorm room.

 How does move-in work?
 All first-year students check in at the Forum Level of the Lewis Arts Complex, convenient to parking and public transportation.
 You will want to download our mobile app which includes a campus map.
 At Baker Rink students will receive their TigerCard University ID, an information packet, a move-in map and a parking hang-tag, which allows you to park near your Residential College to unload.
 Returning students follow a similar process.